rduplain/memo/startups-for-people-with-problems.md

 For example, raise $1M by selling 20% (fully diluted) equity in a company that has a (post-money) valuation of $5M.

+What puts a company's total value at $5M?
+There are a few methods, but at this point, it's mostly about being convinced that the revenue potential is there.
+(See #1: _Make sure it is a business_.)
+A company's value can be a multiple of its revenue, or not tied on revenue at all, based on how readily the company could reinvest its profits, enter new markets, or be acquired.
+Acquisition would mean selling majority or full ownership of the company to another company, or merging with one.

-S01E01 of _HBO's Silicon Valley_ has an incredible moment right up front in which the founder is considering selling the company vs taking investment.
+S01E01 of _HBO's Silicon Valley_ has an incredible moment right up front in which the founder is considering whether to sell the company or take investment.
 The two investors know way more than the founder, and the discussion is at once fast-paced/dizzying and profoundly insightful/accurate.

 Short of getting an acquisition offer before you even start (as in _Silicon Valley_), valuation at this stage is going to be more about projections than